-Schweiger Dermatology is a full service cosmetic and general dermatology practice in New York City.
-Under the direction of board-certified dermatologist Dr. Eric Schweiger, we have two locations: Midtown East Manhattan and the Flatiron district of NYC.
+NYC Cosmetic Dermatology is a full service cosmetic dermatology practice in New York City.
+Under the direction of board-certified dermatologist Dr. Eric Schweiger, we have fifteen locations throughout New York City, Westchester, Long Island and New Jersey.

-Our offices are staffed by four dermatologists, one plastic surgeon, four physician assistants and two clinical estheticians.
-We treat both cosmetic and medical dermatology concerns.
-Common skin problems treated include eczema, hair loss, psoriasis, rosacea, skin cancer and warts.
-Our cosmetic dermatology practice includes 15 lasers and skin resurfacing devices, and is noted for our specialty in acne, acne scars and non-invasive cosmetic procedures.
+Our offices are staffed by board-certified dermatologists, physician assistants, clinical estheticians and a plastic surgeon.
+Our cosmetic dermatology practice includes 15 lasers and skin resurfacing devices, and is noted for our specialty in acne, acne scars, laser tattoo removal and non-invasive cosmetic procedures.

 We pride ourselves on delivering five star concierge-like service and complete care to all our patients.